Leave a Message

 These two payments are not the same in Georgia.

-- Due diligence (option) fee: Paid directly to the seller for the right to terminate during the due diligence period.
+• Due diligence (option) fee: Paid directly to the seller for the right to terminate during the due diligence period.
 If you cancel within that window, the seller typically keeps this fee.
-It compensates the seller for taking the home off the market.

 Typical Atlanta timelines

-- Due diligence period: Commonly 7 to 14 calendar days.
+• Due diligence period: Commonly 7 to 14 calendar days.
 Competitive offers may shorten to 3 to 5 days.
-Complex properties can stretch longer, sometimes up to 21 days or more.
+Complex properties can stretch to 21 days or more.

-- Financing contingency: Often 21 to 30 days from acceptance.
-This can align with or extend beyond due diligence.
+• Financing contingency: Often 21 to 30 days from acceptance.

-Missing a deadline can change your rights, including whether earnest money is refundable.
+Missing a deadline can change your rights.
 Put every milestone in writing, track calendar versus business days, and confirm how your contract defines each deadline.

 Typical money ranges and budgets

-- Due diligence fee: From a few hundred dollars on lower price points to several thousand dollars on higher price points or in competitive situations.
-This fee is usually nonrefundable to the seller if you terminate during due diligence.
+• Due diligence fee: From a few hundred dollars to several thousand on higher price points or competitive situations.
+Usually nonrefundable if you terminate.

-- Earnest money: Often 1 to 3 percent of the purchase price, held in escrow and applied to your funds at closing.
+• Earnest money: Often 1 to 3 percent of the purchase price.

 What to inspect in Atlanta homes